vitejs/vite/docs/guide/api-vite-environment.md

 }
 ```

-In this case we see how a Workerd environment can be set for both the default SSR environment and for a new custom RSC environment.
+In this case we see how the `ssr` environment can be configured to use workerd as it's runtime.
+Additionally a new custom RSC environment is also defined, backed by a separate instance of the workerd runtime.

 ## Plugins and environments